Phone: 865.338.5725

 Bachelor of Science in Psychology, Towson University.

-Ms. Alicia Belt joined the Occupational Therapy Program team in January 2021.
-Previously she worked in a multi-disciplinary therapy clinic with Physical Therapists, Occupational Therapists and Licensed Massage Therapists.
-She also has experience in the field of mental health.
-She is excited to be working in the OTD program and looks forward to contributing to the Fieldwork experience.
+Ms. Alicia Belt joined the Occupational Therapy Doctorate (OTD) Program team in January 2021.
+Before stepping into higher education, she gained valuable experience working in a multidisciplinary therapy clinic alongside Physical Therapists, Occupational Therapists, and Licensed Massage Therapists.
+She also brings a background in mental health, which enhances her support of students.

 Medical Transcription/Transcriptionist Certification, Ohio State University